-This Siren Perspective examines the current state of play in the world of vetting and the challenges posed by inadequate vetting with recent examples from around the world of law enforcement and defense.
+This Siren Perspective examines the current state of play in the world of vetting and the challenges posed by inadequate vetting with recent examples from defense force and law enforcement agencies around the world.
 It also outlines a set of recommendations for tighter controls in recruitment vetting and repeat vetting procedures aimed at reducing the risk of high profile and sometimes catastrophic abuses of power while alleviating the damaging potential of ensuing public relations fallouts.

-Sub standard vetting procedures can have a devastating impact on public trust in government institutions, undermine workplace morale and co-worker trust and ultimately can cost people their lives as malign individuals expose vulnerabilities to commit heinous crimes after infiltrating the very institutions designed to protect law and order and uphold national security.
+Sub standard vetting procedures have the potential to weaken institutional integrity; undermine workplace morale and co-worker trust; can have a devastating impact on public trust in government institutions and ultimately can cost people their lives as malign individuals expose vulnerabilities to commit heinous crimes after infiltrating the very institutions designed to protect law and order and uphold national security.

+As recently as December 2022, it was claimed that military leaders have no way to spot extremism on social media1 and military background checks are limited to criminal background checks - there appears to be a knowledge gap in terms of awareness of the data and technological tools available to key decision makers.
+Meanwhile, the threats persist and inaction comes with a heavy price tag.
 Insider attacks are very real as we have witnessed in recent times.
-The fear of a threat from active service members was heightened in Washington D.C. following the January 6th 2020 insurrection at the U.S. Capitol1 and such threats are now commonplace.
+The fear of a threat from active service members was heightened in Washington D.C. following the January 6th 2020 insurrection at the U.S. Capitol2 and such threats are now commonplace.

-Since 2021, in the UK alone, 16 police officers have been convicted of an offense2.
+This is not solely a military challenge, nor is it a US-only problem.
+Since 2021, in the UK alone, 16 police officers have been convicted of an offense3.
 Scratching the surface of this statistic reveals many contributing factors and known challenges for those responsible for recruiting and retaining the best police - varying political will; inadequate funding; increasingly sophisticated criminality; rapidly evolving technology; the burdensome administrative challenge of implementing robust vetting during rapid-fire recruitment drives and a cumbersome process for renewing vetting for incumbent staff.

-In the wake of headline-grabbing cases detailing predatory and discriminatory behaviours within the police and other law enforcement bodies, the public outcry for 'more to be done' has an almost cyclical air of inevitability.
+In the wake of headline-grabbing cases detailing predatory and discriminatory behaviors within the police and other law enforcement bodies, the public outcry for 'more to be done' has an almost cyclical air of inevitability.

 When such incidents occur, media outlets are quick to paint a picture - however incomplete it may be.
-Media reports in this domain are typically behind the times and only partially informed as investigative journalists are limited to the same out-dated methodology as laggard law enforcement agencies.
+Media reports in this domain are typically behind the times and only partially informed as investigative journalists are limited to the same methodology as out-dated laggard law enforcement agencies.
 They are forced to rely on data manually compiled and cobbled together often with fragile assumptions and inherent biases - a recipe for erroneous conclusions and potential litigation.
 Whether media reports are fully or only partially true, the PR rescue mission has already begun.